 - This also depends on fixing the NextCloud server; I won't be ready to get out of the iOS ecosystem until I've exfiltrated my roughly 15,000 (and growing!) iCloud photos into NextCloud.

 - I have ~3-4 active Gmail accounts, and a handful of less-active ones.
 Of the active ones, one is well along the path of being phased out, and another I hope to move to hey.com once they support custom domains.
 The rest I have no choice but to leave with Google.

 - The main concern here is cost.
 To move just my static ongoing VPS usage to Koumbit.org would triple my monthly bill.
 Some options are even more expensive, and others like Electric Embers or MayFirst might work but it's not immediately clear what resources I'd get, or what the price would be.
 It seems that co-op or "ethical" hosting is pretty competitively priced for shared hosting like a modest Wordpress server, but less competitive for larger needs or dedicated VPS.
 I'm going to look into this one more closely in 2021.

 - In the time since I began working on this audit, I've deactivated my Facebook account, and I have to say it feels great.
 I highly recommend this one.

-- I will probably stand up a Gitea instance at a subdomain of this url for hosting my personal code/projects; it's difficult to fully divest from GitHub as a freelancer and occasional open-source contributor.
-Work-related needs (both finding and completing client work) are a roadblock for many of these items, but changing that is a long-term project.
+- I have created a Gitea instance at code.nthall.com for hosting my personal code/projects; it's difficult to fully divest from GitHub as a freelancer and occasional open-source contributor.
+Work-related needs (both finding and completing client work) are a roadblock for many of these items, but changing that is a very long-term project.